Sunak’s Spending Spree: MHP Mischief Budget 2020 panel

-Today Engine MHP bought together leading voices from politics and business to analyse new Chancellor Rishi Sunak’s first Government Budget.
+Today MHP Mischief bought together leading voices from politics and business to analyse new Chancellor Rishi Sunak’s first Government Budget.
 Hearing from James Kirkup, Director of the Social Market Foundation & the former Executive Political Editor of The Telegraph; Katy Balls, Deputy Political Editor at The Spectator; Matthew Elliott, former CEO of the Vote Leave campaign; and Steven Fine, CEO of Peel Hunt, our panel discussed how the announcements had played out with politicians and business alike.

 Yesterday’s Budget demonstrated a marked change in approach to Government spending, with new Chancellor Rishi Sunak seemingly “ripping up” the fiscal rule book to provide additional funding and investment for public services and infrastructure development.
 Perhaps acknowledging that many on both sides of the House – and beyond the halls of Westminster – think the decade of austerity went a bit far, the shift in approach to spending was noticeable and seems to have gone down well with political parties, pundits and the public alike.